Ourkish/sre-web-app/README.md

 - Monitor the application.

 ## Prerequisites
-- Linux workstation (I am using Ubuntu 20.04) with at least 15 Gb ram.
+- Linux workstation (I am using Ubuntu 20.04) with at least 15 Gb ram (r2-15 flavor on OVH) .
   `````
   cat /etc/*release*
   `````